GrafiteInc/Docs/docs/utilities/forms.md

 This tells Livewire to NOT perform the DOM diff on the child Form elements.
 This means your form doesn't try to reload its components etc.

+#### One more thing

+If you do autoloading of forms via Livewires content swapping system, these forms will NOT have any of the event bindings set.
+You will need to rerun `window.FormsJS()`.
+This will not interupt any previously rendered forms as they are marked as processed.

 ## Parsers

 Some fields require parsers since the data they store isn't very consumable by default. `Editor` is a great example of this.
 The `Editor` field stores a JSON object of blocks of HTML.
 This can then use the `Editor` Parser to convert it to proper HTML for end user consumption.

 Parsers should have `parse`, `handler`, and `render` methods generally to handle accepting data, processing it and rendering it as HTML or other content.

+## Content-Security-Policy
+Forms generally works by adding data attributes to field and form elements and then having a script on DOMContentLoaded run which handles all the bindings etc. You can add a nonce value to the `@forms()` directive if you need to.
+If there are any issues with it please report them accordingly.